 Even through as Christians we are justified and are under no condemnation (Romans 8:1) it is also clearly taught in God’s Word that Christians are to live lives of repentance from the works of the flesh.
 There are some, such as those who call themselves “New Calvinists” who take the Doctrines of Grace and separate them from the great teachings of the Puritans such as John Owen, John Bunyan, Thomas Watson, Jonathan Edwards, et cetera that made it clear that in this life Christians are required to “work out their salvation with fear and trembling” (Philippians 2:12).
-No, these “New Calvinists” such as Mark Driscoll and those who emulate him are antinomians in that they teach those who follow them that if they are in Christ, what they do in the flesh is merely for their enjoyment and has no eternal consequences.
+No, these “New Calvinists are antinomians in that they teach those who follow them that if they are in Christ, what they do in the flesh is merely for their enjoyment and has no eternal consequences.
 Really?
 Is that what God’s Word says?

 In v14 Paul makes it clear that the Spirit of God leads all true believers.
 What does this mean?
 Believers are not led through subjective, mental impressions or promptings to provide direction in make life’s decisions—something Sacred Scripture nowhere teaches.
-Think of Matt Chandler and Mark Driscoll and their claims of hearing audible direction from God.
+Think of any pastor or Christian leader who claims of hearing audible direction from God.
 They are possibly confused or they are deceived or they are liars.
 Instead of something subjective that can be horribly misused and lead many astray, God’s Spirit objectively leads his children sometimes through the orchestration of circumstances (Acts 16:7) but primarily through illumination, divinely clarifying Scripture to make it understandable to our sinful, finite minds (Luke 24:44, 45; 1 Corinthians 2:14-16; Ephesians 1:17-19; cf. Ephesians 3:16-19; Colossians 1:9).
 He also leads his children through sanctification, divinely enabling us to obey Scripture (Galatians 5:16, 17; 5:25).
 As God leads the believer these ways, he gains assurance that God has adopted him into his family (Romans 8:15-17; 1 John 3:2).
 Never forget though that the faith of the true believer is made strong through testing.

 I have heard many use Romans 8:16 in a “proof text” sort of way to say that if you have some inner, mystical voice that you are in Christ then that is the Holy Spirit bearing witness with your spirit that you are really saved.
 That is not what Paul was talking about.
 Roman culture, for an adoption to be legally binding, seven reputable witnesses had to be present, attesting to its validity.
 God’s Holy Spirit confirms the validity of our adoption, by the fruit he produces in us (Galatians 5:22, 23) and the power he provides for spiritual service (Acts 1:8).